RainbowRobotics/rby1-dev/docs/development/getting-started/access-information.md

 ## Network Information:

 * Robot PC IP Address (User PC to Robot PC): 192.168.30.1

-* Robot PC IP Address (Hotspot Connection): 192.168.12.1
+* Robot PC IP Address (Hotspot Connection: `192.168.12.1`
-    * Hotspot SSID: RBY1
+  - Hotspot SSID: `RBY1`
-    * Hotspot Password: [Provided separately to licensed users]

-    > :warning: If you are a licensed user and do not know the default password, please contact rby.support@rainbow-robotics.com for assistance.
-We will verify your license and provide the necessary information.
+  - Hotspot Password: The password can be viewed after connecting via QR code.
+    > :key: **Connecting via QR Code**

-    > :key: Press the HOTSPOT button on the top of the robot's backpack for the hotspot to function.
-You can also connect via the QR code displayed when the button is pressed.
+    > 1. Press the **HOTSPOT button** on the top of the robot's backpack to activate the hotspot.
+    > 2. A QR code will be displayed; scan it to automatically connect to the network.
+    > - The hotspot will remain active **only while the HOTSPOT button is pressed**.
+    > - Ensure the button is not pressed again during robot operation, as this will deactivate the hotspot and disrupt communication with the robot.

 ## Web UI Access
-* User PC to Robot PC: 192.168.30.1:5173
+* User PC(UPC) to Robot PC(RPC): 192.168.30.1:5173
 * Hotspot Connection: 192.168.12.1:5173

 ## Access Credentials
-* User PC Username: [Provided separately to licensed users]
+- User PC Username: `nvidia`
-* User PC Password: [Provided separately to licensed users]
+- User PC Password: `nvidia`

-> :warning: If you are a licensed user and do not know the default password, please contact rby.support@rainbow-robotics.com for assistance.
-We will verify your license and provide the necessary information.
+> :warning: **Note**
+> The default credentials are standard for Nvidia Jetson devices.

 ## Command Information
 * Command Port: 50051 (Use this port to send commands to the Robot PC.)